PradeepLoganathan/pradeepl-blog/content/blog/terraform-getting-started/index.md

   - "platformengineering"

 summary: Terraform is an open source tool created by HashiCorp to define infrastructure as cod using a simple, declarative language called HCL.
 Terraform is used to deploy and manage infrastructure across a variety of cloud providers & virtualization platforms.
 It can be used to deploy infrastructure to all major cloud providers such as Azure, AWS, Digital ocean, and virtualization platforms such as VMware, Open stack, and others.
+# description: Terraform is an open source tool created by HashiCorp to define infrastructure as cod using a simple, declarative language called HCL.
+Terraform is used to deploy and manage infrastructure across a variety of cloud providers & virtualization platforms.
+It can be used to deploy infrastructure to all major cloud providers such as Azure, AWS, Digital ocean, and virtualization platforms such as VMware, Open stack, and others.
 ShowToc: true
 TocOpen: true
 images: